MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

     explanation = predictor_load.summarize()

-Here, we changed the ypred from label predicted 1 to 0 which allow us to automatically get the explanability of features that are associated to the right label predicted.
+We change the ypred from label predicted 1 to 0 which allow us to automatically get the explanability of features that are associated to the right label predicted.